PIAA clarifies forfeit guidance, could cause previous games to be considered forfeits

 “A key principle in the PIAA Philosophy provision of the PIAA By-Laws provides that attempts to “get around the rules” are actions that subvert the purposes of interscholastic athletics and are unacceptable,” according to the guidance adopted by the PIAA on September 15.
 “Similarly, Section 1B of the PIAA Sportsmanship and Unsportsmanlike Conduct section of the By-Laws specifies that it is unsportsmanlike conduct for a school to cancel or reschedule a Contest for an athletic purpose.”

-PIAA Associate Executive Director Melissa Mertz clarified that the number of games needed to be playoff eligible varies from sports to sport, but teams must play at least 50 percent of scheduled contests.
+PIAA Associate Executive Director Melissa Mertz clarified that the number of games needed to be playoff eligible varies from sport to sport, but teams must play at least 50 percent of scheduled contests.

-Another factor to consider for schools who are shut down, the length of shutdown determines how many practices a team must have before returning to competition.
-If a school is shut down for sevens days, it must have two practices; 10 day shutdown, 3 days of practice; 14 day shutdown, 4 practices.
+Another factor to consider for schools that are shut down, the length of shutdown determines how many practices a team must have before returning to competition.
+If a school is shut down for sevens days, it must have two practices; 10-day shutdown, three days of practice; 14-day shutdown, four practices.

 Bohannon also said some schools agree to take the no contest in football because it allows the school to try to find another opponent to play on a Friday or Saturday.
 If “School A” accepts “School B’s” forfeit, “School A” cannot schedule another game that week to take its place.